 Landscape photography crept up on me really.
 It wasn’t my first passion.
 I started photography in 1987 visiting local airshows with an old Practica Super TL SLR, cheap fixed 200mm lens and really bad film!
 Exposure (excuse the pun!) to photographic magazines was the way most people learnt.
 Photography clubs were not as caring and sharing as they are now, and social media was still a long way from being invented.
-Through these magazines, I developed my interest in photography, and Landscape was the most accessible subject.
+Through these magazines, I developed my interest in photography, and 'landscape' was the most accessible genre.
 Gradually I started going out exploring the landscape and developed a passion for not just for landscape photography, but being out in the landscape.

 How much research and planning is involved in your photography?

 Not a huge amount actually.
 I have a list of locations to visit and ideas pinned to the wall beside me, I try and match weather conditions, available time, time of day and light direction and pick a suitable one.
 The weather is very unpredictable in the SW of England, so I generally make the decision to go and just go for it and see what unfolds on the day, I try and capture what inspires me about the landscape at that moment in time, and I can always go back if it doesn't work out.